f-hollow/developer-portal/content/blog/meet-espressif-developer-portal/index.md

   - "kirill-chalov"
 ---

-This post covers the following:
+This post explores the following:

 - [Motives](#motives) for creating the portal
 - [Goals](#goals) to be achieved with the portal